 - Lateral thinkers understand that warlords can also exist at a much higher level of economic development.

 The very title used to beg disbelief – until now.
 We have all heard of “failed states” – the Somalias, Chads and, quite possibly, Iraqs and Afghanistans of this world.
-The U.S. government shutdown and always looming default notwithstanding, there simply is no way one can refer to the United States, the world’s remaining superpower, in a similar fashion.
-Or can one?
+Can one seriously refer to the United States, the world’s remaining superpower, in a similar fashion?

 States, it is said, don’t fail overnight.
-It is also true that the seeds of their eventual destruction are sown deeply within their political institutions.
+It is also true that the seeds of their eventual destruction are sown deeply within the fabric of their political institutions.
 That certainly makes the contemporary United States a possible candidate.

-By the same token, a country endowed with great natural beauty and riches may be tempted to act rather recklessly and actively undermine its potential.
-Recent U.S. events clearly point to that danger.
+By the same token, a country endowed with great natural beauty and other riches may be tempted to act rather recklessly and actively undermine its potential.
+Recent U.S. events, like the complete shutdown of the Federal government and near default on U.S. debt over political disputes, clearly point to that danger.

-As if to bat away any consideration of the United States in such a context, there is mantra-like talk about the innovativeness of the American economy, the sense of risk-taking, the level of entrepreneurship, the scale effects, as well as the rapidity with which new ideas can penetrate markets.
+As if to bat away any consideration of the United States in such a context, the world is treated to mantra-like repetitions on the innovativeness of the American economy, the sense of risk-taking, the level of entrepreneurship, the scale effects, as well as the rapidity with which new ideas can penetrate markets.

 15 items in urgent need of fixing